bluefireteam/dashbook/README.md

 Dashbook also provides a way for easily calling methods from its UI, these callbacks can be used for more complex examples which demands user interaction.

-For example, a `Dialog` is something that isn't direclty rendered on a page, but rather show upon an action, an example for a `CustomDialog` widget could be achieved on Dashbook by using the following code:
+For example, a `Dialog` is something that isn't directly rendered on a page, but rather shows upon an action, an example for a `CustomDialog` widget could be achieved on Dashbook by using the following code:

 ```dart
 final dashbook = Dashbook();